fahdi/pf-php/README.md

 # I admit

 - Having worked extensively on CMS systems hasn't helped my OOP skills and rusted my skills.
-Damn you wordpress!
+Damn you Wordpress!
 - Had too much distraction due to construction work I am managing at home.
-Thats why my time.log is so funny :)
+That is why my time.log is so funny :)
-- My focus had been more on the ' ability to deliver an appropriate, simple solution to a given problem' than actually working on organizing the code
+- My focus had been more on the 'ability to deliver an appropriate, simple solution to a given problem' than actually working on organizing the code.
+I tried though!
 - I am a lazy programmer still learning to do proper TDD.
 My tests are only useful to me.
 I should spend one complete month with PHP Unit alone.
 - There are three steps in the sorting alo each of Oh(n) = 3n.
 I believe it can be improved but I admit I couldn't think of that right now.
-- After finishing this project, I searched github for similar solutions and landed here https://github.com/irfan/tripsorter.
-I am really impressed by how irfan has done it.
+- After finishing this project, I searched GitHub for similar solutions and landed here https://github.com/irfan/tripsorter.
+I am really impressed by how Irfan has done it.
 That is essentially the way it should be done and I will go through that project to learn from him.
 And if I get hired after this test, I'd have a lot to learn from all people at the company specially Irfan.
 - I want to delete all my code after having a look at https://github.com/irfan/tripsorter